nreaLms/halflife-featureful/README.md

 * Wall chargers sounds and capacity can be configured in level editor.
 * 'Is Player Ally' parameter for monsters that inverts their relationship with player and sets a different model for some monsters.
 * 'Grunt Type' parameter for osprey.
-* 'In-game name' parameter and mp_allowmonsterinfo cvar to show monster's display names.
+* 'In-game name' parameter and mp_allowmonsterinfo cvar to show monster's display names in multiplayer.
+* npc_dropweapons cvar to enable/disable weapon dropping by monsters in multiplayer.

 Note that the full compatibility with Sven Co-op maps is not a goal.